 Sun Peaks, Canada

-If there's one thing first-timers, seasoned experts and everyone in between have in common, they've all fallen over in spectacular fashion at one time or another.
-Nothing breaks a fall quite like soft, forgiving snow and Sun Peaks' slopes are brimming with the stuff come March.
-With the promise of a softer landing, it's the perfect excuse to sign up for ski school and learn something new whatever your ability.
+If there's one thing first-timer skiers, seasoned experts and everyone in between have in common, they've all fallen over spectacularly at one time or another.
+Nothing breaks a fall quite like soft, forgiving snow, and Sun Peaks' slopes are brimming with the stuff come March.
+With the promise of a softer landing, it's the perfect excuse to sign up for ski school and learn something new, whatever your ability.

-As the temperatures are milder at this time of year and you're more likely to encounter clear skies, it's an ideal time to explore the mountain with some of Sun Peak's friendly locals on a free Sun Host Mountain Tour.
+As the temperatures are milder at this time of year and you're more likely to encounter clear skies as Sun Peaks stays true to its name.

 What our customers say about Sun Peaks